MarkhamLee/internet-and-iot-data-platform/README.md

 All logos and trademarks are property of their respective owners and their use in the diagram represents an acceptable use based on my understanding of their guidelines. **If that is not the case, please let me now and I'll update the diagram ASAP.**

 * **K3s Distribution of Kubernetes:** all third party applications and custom code are deployed on Kubernetes-K3s via Docker containers.
 A couple of additional details:
+   * I use letsencrypt.org certificates + traekik as an ingress controller to secure/encrypt connections to the services running on the cluster.
-   *GPIO and USB devices/sensors like air quality sensors and some temperature sensors are deployed on small board computers (Raspberry Pis, Orange Pis and the like) that serve as "specialty nodes", in that they're part of the K3s cluster but are only being used for interfacing with specific hardware and not for general workloads.
+   * GPIO and USB based sensors are typically running on "sensor" or "specialty nodes" that are only used for interacting with those specific sensors and not for general workloads, this is enforced via a "no-schedule" taint.
-   * The initial architecture had USB sensors and Zigbee2MQTT running on computers that weren't part of the cluster, this was mostly done because the dependence on a singular piece of hardware precluded HA or redundancy.
-I recently moved all of those devices and services to the cluster, as pushing updates is easier as sensors between devices for testing purposes is quick and easy as well.
-I.e., even without HA or redundancy, deploying these services on Kubernetes is a vastly superior experience.
-   * I also set up device mappings on each of the single board computers so I can reference the device in the form of /dev/zigbee and not have to worry about whether the device was detected as /dev/ttyUSB0 or /dev/ttyUSB1
-   * Medium term plan is to experiment with devices and libraries that can make USB devices available over the network to the entire cluster, in particular "USB network routers" you can plug USB devices into and then your network can see them.
-   * Moving forward I'll test custom code or new to me 3rd party apps on devices that aren't part of the cluster, but can connect to it via MQTT or an api endpoint prior to deploying that service within the cluster.
-Kubernetes often presents some additional complexities, so it makes sense to get all the service specific wrinkles ironed out before deploying something on Kubernetes
+   * The cluster is managed with **Rancher**, **Longhorn** is used to manage shared storage accross the cluster, and all shared storage + Rancher data is backed up to AWS S3 on an hourly basis.
    * You can get more details on my K3s cluster in the separate repo I created for it [here](https://github.com/MarkhamLee/kubernetes-k3s-data-platform-IoT).
 * **Airflow:** data ingestion + orchestration from external APIs E.g.,  Asana, Finnhub, OpenWeather API. etc.
 * **InfluxDB:** for storing time series data, **PostgreSQL** for everything else
 * **Grafana:** to display data/dashboards
 * **Eclipse-Mosquito:** for the MQTT broker that will receive messages from IoT/Smart Devices
 * **Docker:** all the big building blocks (e.g. Airflow, InfluxDB, etc.) are deployed via Docker containers in addition to the custom code I wrote for things like monitoring air quality, managing smart devices and doing one time loads of data, e.g. historical bond price data.
 * **Portainer:** used to manage all docker containers not deployed to K3s, meaning: the validation/beta enivronment, plus new services being tested on Raspberry Pis or similar devices.
-* **Rancher:** used to manage the K3s cluster, as far as installing things, updates, managing resources like Longhorn (for shared storage), etc. AWS S3 is also used to back-up both longhorn and Rancher.
 * **Node-Red:** to manage the incoming MQTT messages, data transformation of MQTT messages and then writing the data to InfluxDB
 * **Slack:** is used for alerting and monitoring, in particular alerts when any part of a pipeline or scheduled task fails in Airflow, and general alerting and monitoring for IoT/Smart Device related items.
 E.g., a data write to InfluxDB fails for Weather data or an air quality sensor or smart plug isn't responding.
 * The **Zigbee2MQTT library** plus a **Sonoff Zigbee USB Dongle** to receive data from Zigbee (local wireless mesh network for IoT devices) enabled IoT devices and then send it off as MQTT messages.
 This makes a lot of smart devices "plug-n-play" as I don't need special apps or hardware to receive data from those devices.